collective/imsvdex/README.rst

     and ADL SCORM, etc, for example.
 In these cases, the terms are often not human language words or phrases but more abstract tokens.
-VDEX can also express strictly hierarchical schemes in a compact manner while allowing for more loose networks of relationship to be expressed if required [CITVDEXSITE]_.
+VDEX can also express strictly hierarchical schemes in a compact manner while allowing for more loose networks of relationship to be expressed if required.

+[CITVDEXSITE].

-.. _[CITVDEXSITE]: citation from IMS Global, the VDEX-specification-page_.
+..
+[CITVDEXSITE] citation from IMS Global, the VDEX-specification-page_
 .. _VDEX-specification-page: http://www.imsglobal.org/vdex

 This module takes the VDEX-XML objects and offers an API to them.